Bunifu Bubble Chart

 This property gets and sets the text to display on the chart’s legend.
 To format the label, use the **Legend** properties available from the canvas properties.

 This property gets or sets the bubble's background color value.
-We can specify the colors using the Red Green Blue (RGB)
+We can specify the colors using the `Red Green Blue (RGB)` color format as well as the `Alpha, Red, Green, and Blue (ARGB)` color value.

 This property sets a back color value to a bubble that is hovered by the mouse pointer.
-Similarly to the BackgroundColor
+Similarly to the `BackgroundColor` property, we can specify an `RGB` or `ARGB` color value.

 This property gets or sets a color value property to the bubble's borders.
 We can specify the colors using the .NET Framework colors, or a custom RGB standard color format, or the ARGB color format.